 Although many people may have anticipated that Sony would increase the number of pixels to compete with or even outdo DSLR competitors like the Nikon D850 and Canon EOS 5DS, the company has decided to maintain the exact pixel count as the Alpha A7R II.

 For starters, there are gapless microlenses, and there is also a new anti-glare coating.
-Additionally, the Alpha A7R III has a new front-end LSI that virtually doubles the readout speed of the sensor.
+Additionally, the Alpha A7R III has a new front-end LSI that virtually doubles the sensor’s readout speed.

-In addition to this, it makes use of the most recent version of the BIONZ X image processing engine.
-Taken together, these improvements give a jump in processing rates up to 1.8 times faster than those of the A7R II.
+In addition, it uses the most recent version of the BIONZ X image processing engine.
+Together, these improvements increase processing rates to 1.8 times faster than the A7R II.

 Sony a7r III Performance

 Due to the increased processing power included within the Alpha 7R III, the burst shooting rate has been increased from 5 frames per second (fps) on the A7R II to 10 fps, and this is while maintaining continuous AF and AE tracking.
-It can maintain this state for as many as 76 JPEG/raw photos or 28 uncompressed 14-bit raws simultaneously.
+As a result, it can simultaneously preserve this state for as many as 76 JPEG/raw photos or 28 uncompressed 14-bit raws.

-You have the option of utilizing the mechanical shutter on the A7R III to do this, or you may choose to use the electronic shutter on the camera for quiet shooting if that is more to your liking.
+You can utilize the mechanical shutter on the A7R III to do this, or you may choose to use the electronic shutter on the camera for quiet shooting if that suits you.

-And even though the camera is writing a significant number of photographs to the memory card, it can still utilize a substantial number of the A7R III’s essential features, so there is no need to wait.
+And even though the camera is writing many photographs to the memory card, it can still utilize many of the A7R III’s essential features, so there is no need to wait.

 The Alpha A7R III is equipped with Sony’s 5-axis optical image stabilization technology, modified for the new camera to produce a 5.5-stop shutter speed advantage.
 This is an improvement over the A7R II’s system, which only offered a 4.5-stop gift.

-A new low-vibration shutter mechanism has been developed to lessen the likelihood of image blurring caused by vibration, mainly while shooting at 10 frames per second.
+A new low-vibration shutter mechanism has been developed to lessen the likelihood of image blurring caused by vibration, mainly while shooting at ten frames per second.

 Sony a7r III Image Quality